Applications, Interviews and Offers

 Entry to study physics at Imperial is highly competitive and in recent years we have only been able to invite for interview about half of those who apply.
 In shortlisting candidates for interview we look at all aspects of applications including predicted grades, results already achieved at GCSE and AS Level including module grades, personal statement and school reference.

-We interview groups of 12 students most days of the week from the last week of October 2017 to the second week of December 2017 and from the third week of January 2018 to the first week of March 2018.
+We interview groups of 12 students in term I from Monday 23 October 2017 to Thursday 14 December 2017 and term II from Monday 22 January 2018 to Wednesday 7 March 2018.
 We attempt to work through applications roughly in the order received but since in recent years we have received about 1000 applications by mid October it has typically taken us until early February before the majority of suitable October applicants have been interviewed.
 Applicants who apply from late October until the final UCAS deadline of 15th January 2018 are more likely to be interviewed in February or March.
 Applicants who meet the 15th January UCAS deadline are guaranteed equal consideration.
 In recent years we have not been able to consider any late applicants.

 There is always a subset of applicants whom we are not able to invite for interview on a first review but we keep on hold for further consideration until all applications have been received.
 If you have not received an interview invitation or a rejection decision through UCAS then you should assume that your application is still under consideration.

 Applicants often ask if we have a dress code for interviews: we set no requirements on this so please dress as you feel comfortable as long it is not too extreme!
-We also ask that you bring photographic identification with you, for example a passport.
+We also ask that you bring photographic identification with you, for example a passport or any other document that shows your picture.

 The individual interview aims to assess your motivation to study physics and your suitability to undertake a challenging degree programme where strong mathematical skills are required.
 You can expect to be asked why you want to undertake a physics degree and to back this with evidence – expanding on material you have already introduced in your personal statement is one way to do this .
 You should be able to discuss with your interviewer anything mentioned in your personal statement – knowing nothing about a book you claim to have read is a pitfall to avoid.
 You will also be asked some maths and physics questions which can be discussed over pen and paper.
 Do not worry if you do not know the right answer immediately as your interviewer will help you – we want to see how you are able to think through a problem as part of a discussion.